 Make an ocean in a bottle with 3 easy ingredients.
-It’s a fast, easy and fascinating science experiment for toddlers and preschoolers!
+One of the fastest and easiest-ever science activities for preschoolers.

-I love making discovery bottles for learning and play.
-They always look so beautiful, and it doesn’t matter what kind of items we fill our bottles with, they always look so pretty.
-This ocean in a bottle has to be the most amazing looking bottle we’ve made yet though!
+This particular ocean in a bottle has to be the most amazing looking bottle we’ve made yet though!
 It was SO easy to make, and you likely already have everything you need on hand.

-This oil and water experiment isn’t new by any stretch of the imagination.
+This oil and water science experiment isn’t new by any stretch of the imagination.
 It’s a classic preschool science activity that’s been around for years.
-I actually can’t believe we haven’t done it until now!
+I actually can’t believe we haven’t done it before!
 Yesterday, I happened upon this learning discovery bottle over at Play Trains, and I decided we’d make an ocean bottle of our own today.